hekonsek/smolok/documentation.md

     smolok spark submit --deploy-mode=cluster --master=spark://localhost:7077 smolok-spark-archetypes-rdd-0.0.3-SNAPSHOT.jar

+After job submission docker container is automatically removed, but this can be disabled using `--keep-logs` option.

 ## Raspberry Pi support

 Smolok comes with a dedicated support for Raspberry Pi 3 which makes it easier to connect IoT gateways based on this